 Wind the wool around the length of the book (not too tightly) 40 to 60 times until you have a nice wodge of wrapped wool.
 Cut this off from the ball of wool.

 Carefully take your wound wool off the book.
 Using a short piece of wool, make a tight tie around the wound wool, about 1" to 2" (3-5 cm) from the top.
 This forms the hair for the octopus.
-Make another tie a further 3" to 4" (8 - 10 cm) down to make the octopus' head.
+Make another tie a further 3" to 4" (8 - 10 cm) down to form the octopus' head.

 Trim the hair to whatever style you wish, being sure not to cut too close to the tie.

-Turn your octopus upside down and hold it's head between your legs.
+Turn your octopus upside-down and hold its head between your legs.
 Divide the cut wool into eight even "legs" and plait (braid) each in turn.
 Use short lengths of wool to tie off each leg, and trim the ends.

 Your octopus is almost complete.
 Using the felt, cut out eyes and a mouth, and glue on.